Warning: Pre-Alpha

 Degrees of success in group checks.
 If a group check has additional degrees of success, as described above, the higher difficulty outcomes are only reached if every single success beat the number for that higher difficulty.

-For example, if the players are trying to build fortifications for their base, the Plot Twister might decide that if everyone gets an easy success, these fortifications will have an armor of 10.
-But if everyone gets a medium success, the fortifications will have an armor of 15 instead.
+For example, if the players are trying to build fortifications for their base, the Plot Twister might decide that if everyone gets an easy success, these fortifications will have a damage threshold of 10.
+But if everyone gets a medium success, the fortifications will have a damage threshold of 15 instead.

 Example Group Checks